1.1 Terms/Rights attached to equity shares

 lease arrangement are normally renewable on expiry of the lease period

-period of three years which are non-cancellable in nature.
+years which are non-cancellable during that period.
 After the expiry of

 the lock in period, the lease agreement becomes cancellable in nature

 at the option of the lessor or the lessee by giving 1-3 months notice

 to the either party.
 There are no restrictions imposed by the lease

 agreement.
 There is no contingent rent in the lease agreement.
 There is

 escalation clause in some lease agreements.
 The future minimum lease

-payments in respect of the non cancellable lease
+payments in respect of the non cancellable lease are as follows:

-The Company believes that no impairment of assets arises during the
+5. The company believes that no impairment of assets arises during the

-year as per Accounting Standards- 28 Impairment of Assets.
+year as per Accounting Standard - 28 Impairment of Assets.

 6. Contingent Liabilities